 This programme is normally completed on a full-time basis over three years.
-It can also be undertaken on a part-time basis after consultation with the Head of Counselling, but it must be completed within a time frame of eight years unless special permission is granted by the National Academic Committee.
+It can also be undertaken on a part-time basis after consultation with the Head of Counselling, but it must be completed within a time frame of eight years unless special permission is granted.
 In the event of extended absence from the programme returning students may be required to undertake a supplementary course of study, which includes a video presentation, to ensure currency of practice.